abdelhai95/DSA_Practice/EasyProblems/validParenthesis/README.md

 - Stack ensure the right order of the brackets.
 - I can enhance my solution by eleminating the `includes()` method and hard code the options.

+- Ps.
+Python solution is faster compared to JavaScript although I tried to implement the same idea.
 ## Time complexity

     O(n)